Interesting facts about fleas

 Fleas have complete metamorphosis (egg, larva, pupa, and adult) and are only parasitic during the adult stage.
 Their management involves treating both the infested animal and the environment, where their larvae are present feeding on organic matter and flea adult droppings with partially digested blood.
 They cannot go through several generations without having a blood meal.

-The entire life cycle can require two weeks to 2 years, depending on environmental conditions and food availability.
+The entire life cycle of fleas can take two weeks to 2 years, depending on environmental conditions and food availability.
 For example, under adverse environmental conditions or the absence of a host may delay adult emergence for months to a year.
 The pre-emerged adult flea within the cocoon, also called pupa, is more resistant to desiccation than immature stages and maintains a low metabolic rate, allowing it to conserve energy and survive for long periods.
 It has to be stimulated by host cues (heat, movement, carbon dioxide, or pressure) to emerge from the cocoon.

 That is why sometimes it is possible to observe flea infestations even when there are no obvious animal hosts on the premises.
 When pets are not present, such as during vacation periods or when a home or apartment is vacated, flea larvae will continue to develop.
 When people return to the premises, the pre-emerged and emerged but starved adult fleas will feed vigorously and often cause severe irritation.